2019 in United States politics and government: Yemen conflict

 In April 2019, Trump vetoed a bipartisan bill which would have ended US support for the Saudi-led military intervention.
 With 53 votes instead of the 67 needed, the United States Senate failed to override the veto.
 The legal arguments and policies of the Obama administration were cited as justification for the veto.
 The US Deputy Assistant Secretary of Defense Michael Mulroy stated that US support was limited to side-by-side coaching to mitigate civilian casualties and if the measure had passed it would do nothing to help the people of Yemen and may only increase civilian deaths.
-Mulroy supported the United Nation's peace talks and he pushed the international community to come together and chart a comprehensive way ahead for Yemen.
-Writing in The Nation, Mohamad Bazzi argued that Mulroy's defence of US support as necessary to limit civilian casualties was false, and that "Saudi leaders and their allies have ignored American entreaties to minimize civilian casualties since the war’s early days".
+Mulroy supported the United Nations' peace talks and he pushed the international community to come together and chart a comprehensive way ahead for Yemen.
+Writing in The Nation, Mohamad Bazzi argued that Mulroy's defence of US support as necessary to limit civilian casualties was false, and that "Saudi leaders and their allies have ignored American entreaties to minimize civilian casualties since the war's early days".

 World trade

 US-China Trade Dispute

-A trade dispute between the USA and China caused economic concerns worldwide.
+A trade dispute between the US and China caused economic concerns worldwide.
 In December 2019, various US officials said a trade deal was likely before a proposed round of new tariffs took effect on December 15, 2019.
 US tariffs had a negative effect on China's economy, which slowed to growth of 6%.
 In December 2019, new deal was announced regarding US-China trade dispute.